vastdreams/bravada-rdti-fy25/03-filing-documents/FY25-Core-Activities-Complete.md

 Strengthening graph edges based on retrieval usage over a four-week period will lead to measurable improvement in retrieval accuracy (at least 5 percentage points) and reduction in average traversal depth, compared to static edge weights.

 **H4: Neurosymbolic architecture can meet latency targets at scale**
-With parallelisation, caching and micro-RPA context strategies, the neurosymbolic architecture can achieve P95 latency below 500ms on realistic workloads (10,000+ documents, concurrent queries).
+With parallelisation, caching and context pre-loading strategies, the neurosymbolic architecture can achieve P95 latency below 500ms on realistic workloads (10,000+ documents, concurrent queries).

 ---

 ## What is the experiment and how did it test the hypothesis?
 (FY25)

-The following experiments were conducted during FY25 to test the hypotheses:
+### Systematic progression of work

+The FY25 experimental work followed a systematic progression: hypothesis formulation → experiment design → controlled execution → observation → evaluation → conclusions.
+Each experiment was documented with protocol, dataset description, run configuration and results before, during and after execution.

 **Experiment 1: Classification comparison (H1)**
-- Dataset: 1,500 manually labelled emails and documents from two pilot companies, covering all target categories.
+- **Dataset**: 1,500 manually labelled emails and documents from two pilot companies, covering all target categories.
-- Method: Trained and evaluated five classifiers: (a) subject-only, (b) sender-only, (c) body-content-only, (d) attachment-only, (e) multi-signal combining all features with micro-agent routing.
+- **Method**: Trained and evaluated five classifiers: (a) subject-only, (b) sender-only, (c) body-content-only, (d) attachment-only, (e) multi-signal combining all features with micro-agent routing.
-- Metrics: Precision, recall, macro-F1 by category and overall.
+- **Metrics**: Precision, recall, macro-F1 by category and overall.
+- **Baseline**: Best single-signal classifier.
-- Acceptance threshold: Multi-signal must exceed best single-signal by ≥10 percentage points on macro-F1.
+- **Acceptance threshold**: Multi-signal must exceed best single-signal by ≥10 percentage points on macro-F1.

 **Experiment 2: Neurosymbolic retrieval comparison (H2)**
-- Dataset: 500 "known answer" queries constructed from pilot company data, with ground-truth relevant documents.
+- **Dataset**: 500 "known answer" queries constructed from pilot company data, with ground-truth relevant documents.
-- Method: Compared (a) flat vector search using BAAI/bge-large embeddings, (b) symbolic graph traversal from query-matched nodes, (c) neurosymbolic hybrid combining both with DeepSeek-based re-ranking and reasoning.
+- **Method**: Compared (a) flat vector search using BAAI/bge-large embeddings, (b) symbolic graph traversal from query-matched nodes, (c) neurosymbolic hybrid combining both with DeepSeek-based re-ranking.
-- Metrics: Precision@5, recall@10, mean reciprocal rank.
+- **Metrics**: Precision@5, recall@10, mean reciprocal rank.
+- **Baseline**: Flat vector search.
-- Acceptance threshold: Hybrid must exceed flat vector by ≥15% on precision@5.
+- **Acceptance threshold**: Hybrid must exceed flat vector by ≥15% on precision@5.

 **Experiment 3: Usage-driven edge weighting (H3)**
-- Setup: Deployed experimental system at one pilot company for four weeks.
+- **Setup**: Deployed experimental system at one pilot company for four weeks.
-- Method: Week 1 baseline with static edge weights.
-Weeks 2-4 with usage-based weight updates simulating neuroplastic behaviour.
+- **Method**: Week 1 baseline with static edge weights.
+Weeks 2-4 with usage-based weight updates.
 Sampled queries each week and measured retrieval accuracy against held-out ground truth.
-- Metrics: Retrieval accuracy, average graph traversal depth.
+- **Metrics**: Retrieval accuracy, average graph traversal depth.
-- Design note: This was explicitly an experiment to test hypothesis H3.
+- **Design note**: This was explicitly an experiment to test hypothesis H3.
 The primary purpose was experimental observation, not commercial service delivery.
-Usage patterns were logged for analysis; the pilot company understood they were participating in a research trial.
+The pilot company understood they were participating in a research trial.
-- Acceptance threshold: ≥5 percentage point improvement by week 4 vs week 1.
+- **Acceptance threshold**: ≥5 percentage point improvement by week 4 vs week 1.

 **Experiment 4: Latency profiling at scale (H4)**
-- Setup: Loaded experimental system with 10,000+ documents from pilot data.
+- **Setup**: Loaded experimental system with 10,000+ documents from pilot data.
 Simulated concurrent queries.
-- Method: Measured latency distribution (P50, P95, P99) for retrieval pipeline.
-Tested baseline vs parallel traversal vs parallel + Redis caching vs micro-RPA context pre-loading.
+- **Method**: Measured latency distribution (P50, P95, P99) for retrieval pipeline.
+Tested baseline vs parallel traversal vs parallel + Redis caching vs context pre-loading.
-- Acceptance threshold: P95 < 500ms with parallelisation and caching.
+- **Acceptance threshold**: P95 < 500ms with parallelisation and caching.

-Each experiment was documented with protocol, dataset description, run configuration and results before, during and after execution.

 ---